Blackface photo reopens long history of bigotry in medicine

 The Northam story sowed similar doubts.
-Brown said he would avoid doctors with any racist behavior in their past “because it makes you wonder if they’re still a racist and what kind of treatment would they provide you.”
+Brown said he would not want to see a doctor with something like in their past “because it makes you wonder if they’re still a racist and what kind of treatment would they provide you.”

 Sylvia Perry, an assistant professor of social psychology at Northwestern University who focuses on prejudice and health disparities in medicine, said the Northam photo reinforces the concerns of people who have suspicions about doctors and racial bias.